zcattacz/micropython-mqtt/mqtt_as/README.md

 The `response_time` entry works as follows.
 If a read or write operation times out, the connection is presumed dead and the reconnection process begins.
-If a qos == 1 publication is not acknowledged in this period, republication will occur.
+If a `qos==1` publication is not acknowledged in this period, republication will occur.
 May need extending for slow internet connections.

 The `will` entry defines a publication which the broker will issue if it